tablesandwaves/tblswvs.app/README.md

 #### Melody

 * Configure the current Scale and Tonic settings
-* Add in put melodies
+* Add input melodies
 * Apply melodic algorithms to the active track
+* On melody page 2, run melodic mutation algorithms for tracks

 #### Global Settings